Please note:

 HUM 211 - Art and Literature of the Italian Renaissance (3)

-An interdisciplinary introduction to the art and literature of the Italian Renaissance (c.
+Interdisciplinary introduction to the art and literature of the Italian Renaissance (c.
 1300-c.
 1500).
-Studies the major developments in Renaissance Italian painting, sculpture and architecture alongside some of the most influential texts of the period.
+Studies literary texts and the major developments in Renaissance Italian painting, sculpture and architecture alongside some of the most influential texts of the period.
 Breadth-Humanities.

 HUM 219 - The Early Middle Ages (3)

-An examination of Eastern and Western Christendom from Late Antiquity to the 12th-Century Renaissance emphasizing religious, political, cultural, and social change.
-Students who have taken HIST 219 may not take this course for further credit.
-Breadth-Humanities.
-Equivalent Courses: HIST219.
+Examination of Eastern and Western Christendom from Late Antiquity to the 12th-Century Renaissance, emphasizing religious, political, cultural, and social change.
 Breadth-Humanities.

-HUM 275 - From Alexander to the Caesars: The Hellenic and Roman Worlds to the End of Antiquity (3)
+HUM 275 - From Alexander to Muhammad: The Hellenic and Roman Worlds to the End of Antiquity (3)

 This overview of Near Eastern and Mediterranean history, from Alexander the Great and the Roman Empire to the rise of Christianity and the emergence of Islam, covers the Hellenistic, Roman, and early Byzantine Worlds and gives emphasis on the place of Hellenism in social, political, religious, and cultural life.
-Students with credit for HIST 275 or HS 275 may not take this course for further credit.
-Students who have taken HIST 308 or HS 308 first may not then take this course for further credit.
+Prerequisite: Recommended: HUM 110.
 Breadth-Humanities.

 or HIST 275 - From Alexander to the Caesars: The Hellenistic and Roman Worlds to the End of Antiquity (4)